deep-1005/Scenix/README.md

 The system sits at the intersection of photogrammetry (COLMAP), neural scene representation (3DGS), computer vision (detection/segmentation), 3D object localisation (multi-view triangulation), and XR (the walkable end product).
 Because the reconstruction can be made metric and every processing step is logged, the same pipeline extends naturally to domains that demand defensible accuracy — facility documentation, insurance assessment, heritage preservation, and scene documentation among them.

-PS: Names are mentioned as forensic because it was initially meant for crime scene reconstruction.

 ## Acknowledgements